Our Privacy Notice

 By email: ask@latenta.com

-The Information Commissioner can be contacted as follows:
+The Information Commissioner's Office can be contacted as follows:

-By post: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+By post: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, United Kingdom

-Further information on how to complain to the ICO can be found here: ICO Make a Complaint.
+Further information on how to complain to the ICO can be found at: https://ico.org.uk/make-a-complaint/

-This Privacy Notice was last updated in September 2025.
+This Privacy Notice was last updated on 20 January 2026 (Version 4).